 2. WHAT ARE ADVANTAGES OF DRIFT SNORKELING?

 Like drift diving, drift snorkeling has also many advantages apart from requiring less energy and effort.
-It allows you to cover a much larger area of reef in a short time.
-This will present you with more marine life than you may have seen otherwise.
-Drift snorkeling will present you with more marine life than you may have seen otherwise.
+It allows you to cover a much larger area of reef in a short time in a adventurous way.
 Not only that, but in areas of strong current generally you tend do get much more abundant marine life in Phu Quoc.

 Drift snorkeling is a wonderful way to snorkeling an area which is prone to current.
 Rather than starting your soft-adventure snorkeling at one point and returning again, you let yourself drift where the current carries you.
 You can sometimes avoid having to kick against any current at all.
 We call this “lazy snorkeling” as often minimal effort is required.
 You only need to fin kick to avoid obstacles and for steering.
 Remember the scene from ‘Finding Nemo’ where Marlin and Dory find themselves riding the ‘EAC’ (East Australian Current) which carries them great a distance?
 Essentially drift snorkeling does exactly that, we drift along the reef to see the corals.
 But more than that, at North-east Coral Reef, sometime there are 2 currents in opposite directions happening at the same time here, which mean, we drift to the end of the reef and then jump into other current to drift back but this is more adventurous, very strong current requires experienced underwater guide.

 3. WHAT DO YOU NEED TO PREPARE BEFORE JUMPING INTO THE STRONG CURRENT?